White Background with Triangle Pattern

 Dr. Craig Downing

-Dr. Craig Downing is the Director of Graduate Studies, Interim Dean of Lifelong Learning, and Head of the Department of Engineering Management.
+Dr. Craig Downing is the Associate Dean of Lifelong Learning, Department Head and Professor of Engineering Management.
+Additionally, he provides leadership for the Rose Squared program.
 He holds degrees in mechanical engineering, mathematics and statistics, manufacturing systems and workforce education and development.

 Rose-Hulman campus map